Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: On the Birch and Swinnerton-Dyer conjecture

 (In fact, Parent's result is even more precise; it gave better bounds for $p^n$ depending if $p$ equals 2, 3 or not.)
 We conclude that

 $\Box$

-In higher dimension we do not have anymore such a uniform bound.
-(It is conjectured a bound $B({d, g})$ depending on the degree and the dimension.)
-However we can get the following bound, which is sufficient for our purpose.
+In the general case, no such uniform bound on torsion of an abelian variety $A/K$, depending only on the dimension and the degree is known, but the following lemma suffice for our purpose.